Searching for topological dark matter in LIGO data: Analysis

 where the brackets denote the inner product of vectors.
 The joint likelihood from two detectors is simply the product of individual likelihoods.

-Analysis on all the CBC events favored the BBH scenario over the TDM scenario.
-Here we only elaborate on the event which produced the best fits: GW190521.
+Testing for optimal fits of TDM models to the aforementioned event using the interactions \eqref{equ:4} and \eqref{equ:the_interaction2} as the source of TDM signal, we find that for all of the CBC events the BBH scenario is favored over the TDM scenario.
+The best TDM fits are produced for event GW190521.
 We consider the signal around 200214\_224526 in the next subsection as an example of a glitch trigger.

-The closest case was of GW190521 with an log-evidence difference of $\Delta \ln \mathcal{B}\approx 18$ favoring the BBH scenario.
-In Fig. \ref{fig:190521} we show the best fitting BBH and TDM templates to the data of Hanford and Livingston.
+Let us now elaborate on our findings for GW190521.
+Comparing the evidence for the TDM hypothesis against the BBH hypothesis, our analysis yields a log-evidence difference of $\Delta \ln \mathcal{B}\approx 21$ favoring the BBH scenario.
+In Fig. \ref{fig:190521} we show the best-fitting BBH and TDM templates to the data of Hanford and Livingston.
 The log-likelihood difference for these two cases is about $\Delta \ln \mathcal{L}\approx25$ favoring the BBH fit.
-The TDM fits were first done without the $g_{\rm DW}$ term for this event.
-We observed that the addition of it to the modelling does not improve the fit meaningfully.
-Hence we show the results without it for GW190521.
 The parameter estimations for the TDM and BBH scenarios are shown in Figs. \ref{fig:190521PE} and \ref{fig:190521BBHPE} respectively.
-Although Fig. \ref{fig:190521} shows similar fits for both hypotheses, there is a small phase evolution difference between them which makes the BBH fit better.
-In Fig. \ref{fig:190521PE}, the TDM fits have very precise estimation for the orientation of the DW.
-This is due to the 2-3 orders of magnitude smaller speed of the DW than GWs.
-Therefore the time delay of the signals between the detectors can be achieved only within a small parameter volume, which could be more easily achieved with a propagation at the speed of light.
-As the second best one, for comparison, we only show the fits for the event GW191109\_010717 in Fig. \ref{fig:191109}.
+Although Fig. \ref{fig:190521} shows similar fits for both hypotheses, there is a small phase evolution difference in favor of the BBH fit.
+The similar fits are mainly generated by the $m_0$ interaction.
+The estimated $g_{\rm DW}$ values are orders of magnitude lower than its sensitivities, implying that it has a negligible contribution.
+This is not surprising as the two couplings generate very different signals.
+In Fig. \ref{fig:190521PE} the TDM fits have a very precise estimation for the orientation of the DW.
+This is due to the speed of the DW, $v_{\rm DW}$, being $\mathcal{O}(10^2-10^3)$ times smaller than the GW speed.
+Therefore, the necessary time delay of the signals between the two detectors can be achieved only within a small parameter volume, which could be more easily achieved with a propagation speed close to the speed of light.
+Similar arguments hold true as well for the second-to-best fit, i.e., the event GW191109\_010717, which, for comparison, we show in Fig. \ref{fig:191109}.